 You couldn’t see what had been imprinted on the film until you developed it in a darkroom.
 The film itself took a negative image.
 The image that your eyes saw only truly came to life when you 1) shone light through the film onto photographic paper with an enlarger and then 2) developed that paper in a special developing bath in the darkroom.
 Only then would you learn if you successfully captured what you saw through the viewfinder.

 Some of you remember this technology.
-I developed my own black and white film and create photographs in the darkroom as a university student.
+I developed my own black and white film and created photographs in the darkroom as a university student.
 It was fascinating.
 I felt like a skilled magician, dodging and burning to bring out the best in a print.
 (Dodging: less light exposure, lighter image.
 Burning: more exposure, darker image).